tgqiang/IchireiShikon/Concept.md

    > This spirit contains (approximately) ALL the effects of the 4 different types of spirits, effect degree dependent on spirit's level

-   - Purifies an area in an explosion (this explosion **does not destroy souls or spirits**)
+   - Purifies an area in an explosion (this explosion **does not destroy souls or spirits**), AoE follows that of Spirit of Courage.
    - Purified area is made invulnerable to demonic aura
    - Spawns souls at purified areas
-   - If a spirit (**that is not Spirit of Harmony or Spirit of Friendship**) is caught in the explosion, they have their levels incremented by 1.
+   - If a spirit (**that is not a maxed-level Spirit of Harmony or Spirit of Friendship**) is caught in the explosion, they have their levels incremented by 1.